What’s better than back-to-school sales where you can get glue sticks and tape for your entire year for about 87 cents?

 Just remember while you’re reading about the NINETEEN prizes we have today that it took longer for me to write the post than it will for you to get allllll the way to the bottom so you can enter your name for a chance to win.

-It’s a huge launch party for the new eBook The Healthy Lunch Box, which you can grab for 50% off through Thursday night:
+It’s a huge launch party for the new eBook The Healthy Lunch Box.

 THE BIG PRIZE